Josh-Decime/Notes/2025/9 September/September_2025_Notes.md

+# 9/20/2025
+I tried to make –deep feed top results before branching out but it is still having the same issue.
+Time has been extremely short lately with my other work & obligations.
+But tomorrow I am planning to revert to the seance_runner I had on 9/18 because that was much closer.
+Then I’ll allow it to take –verbose tags mid conversation, like how –deep works, so I have better troubleshooting feedback about how answers are being generated.

+# 9/19/2025
+When I try to expand the information provided in –deep it’s answers become unrelated to the question asked.

 # 9/18/2025
 Late night getting something worth committing.
 I’m still dialing in –deep, but we got a lot closer today.